Phantasy Star Online: Launch

 Sonic Team hoped that Phantasy Star Online would be successful in Japan; international sales were seen as a bonus.
-In North America, which Naka believed would be the biggest market, Phantasy Star Online was released on January 23, 2001.
+In North America, which Naka believed would be the biggest market, Phantasy Star Online was released on January 30, 2001.
 It sold 75,000 copies there on the first day and was the bestselling game that week.
 Sega's North American online gaming service SegaNet was not required for online play.
-While the Japanese version supported the modem and broadband adapters, the North American release did not support the broadband adapter, but IGN explained how to use it by swapping discs with an import copy.Phantasy Star Online sold 500,000 copies in Japan and one million worldwide, meeting Sega's expectations almost exactly.
+While the Japanese version supported the modem and broadband adapters, the North American release did not support the broadband adapter, but IGN explained how to use it by swapping discs with an import copy.

+Sega expected to sell 500,000 copies in Japan and one million worldwide as of October 2000.
 Naka had hoped to sell more, but believed the servers may not have carried the load.
 Before its western launch, nearly 100,000 players had registered.
 By April 2001, over 235,000 players had registered worldwide: 130,000 in Japan, 70,000 in North America, and 35,000 in Europe.
 By May, over 270,000 had registered.
-The peak number of users connected simultaneously was 26,000.Phantasy Star Online suffered problems common with other online games, with players cheating and selling rare items online.
+The peak number of users connected simultaneously was 26,000.

+Phantasy Star Online suffered problems common with other online games, with players cheating and selling rare items online.
 Several weeks after launch, Japanese players began exploiting bugs to duplicate items, enhance their stats, and kill other players.
 Sonic Team announced they would ban players found cheating or disrupting other players, starting in May 2001.
 According to IGN, cheating was prevalent because Phantasy Star Online used a peer-to-peer communication system.
 Blizzard Entertainment had similar problems with Diablo, but after moving to a client-server system for Diablo II, cheating became more difficult.

 Sonic Team added more quests for players to download, translated into the five languages used in the game.
 In Japan, a special "Fan Cup" quest was held from March 23 to April 6, developed with the game magazine Famitsu.
 In the event, over 70,000 players competed for the fastest time; the winner received a cash prize and a rare game item.
 As he had with ChuChu Rocket!, Naka played online and was happy to see American and Japanese players playing together using the communication system.